AustEcon/bitsv/docs/source/guide/advanced.rst

 Server Integration
 ------------------

-If you only want to use Bitcash for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.
+If you only want to use BitSV for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.

-- Use :func:`~bitcash.PrivateKey.create_transaction` instead of
+- Use :func: `~bitsv.PrivateKey.create_transaction` instead of
-  :func:`~bitcash.PrivateKey.send`
+  :func: `~bitsv.PrivateKey.send`
-- Supply :ref:`your own UTXOs <unspentparam>`
+- Supply :ref: `your own UTXOs <unspentparam>`
-- Set :ref:`your own fee <feeparam>`
+- Set :ref: `your own fee <feeparam>`
-- Make sure all :ref:`outputsparam` only use these currencies: satoshi, ubsv, mbsv, or bsv.
+- Make sure all :ref: `outputsparam` only use these currencies: satoshi, ubsv, mbsv, or bsv.

 .. _coldstorage: